microsoft/Project-Yellowstone-Documentation/business-central/purchases/daily-purchases.md

 The *Daily Purchases* reports provides a snapshot of purchasing activities within the organization.

-## How to use the Purchases Overview report
+## How to use the Daily Purchases report

 The _Daily Purchases_ report can be used in various ways, such as
 - **Tracking Expenses**: Helps the purchasing team to track their daily spending for all purchasing activties.